k33ptoo/School-Management-System-JavaFX/README.md

 ![](https://github.com/k33ptoo/School-Management-System-JavaFX/blob/master/screenshots/sc4.PNG)

-This project is purely **JavaFX** - it gives you a basis of what to do regarding your projects, **Note:** it is not a fully fledged system.
-Some of the things covered apart from UI design is
+This project is purely **JavaFX** - it gives you a basis of what to do regarding your projects,

+**Note:**
+It is not a fully fledged system.
+Some of the things covered apart from UI design are:

   - Adding data to tableview
   - Setting Application Icon